mchatzi/mirrorr/README.md

 See [configuration](/docs/configuration.md)

 ## Use
 * View jobs, option to enable/disable a job, option to auto-refreshing the page.
-'Running now' indication
+'Running now' indication.
+Dryruns.
+* Import/export, copy job, import/export settings
 * Create/edit jobs with validations for all fields. ```Schedule``` expects the format used in systemd's timer's ```OnCalendar``` entries. ```Source``` and ```Dest``` must be absolute paths, and they are checked for existence when creating/updating a job.
 Newly created jobs are initially disabled.
 * Schedule timers in user scope.
 Lingering services.
 * View and purge job logs.
 Auto log rotation built-in (10)